bonny/WordPress-Simple-History/readme.txt

 = nnn unreleased =

+- Fixed: Plugin deletions are now logged again. ([#247](https://github.com/bonny/WordPress-Simple-History/issues/247), [#122](https://github.com/bonny/WordPress-Simple-History/issues/122))
+- Fixed: Images and other attachments are now logged correctly when being inserted in the Block Editor.
+- Fixed: Some PHP notice messages in post logger.
 - Added: Media and other attachments now display the post they were uploaded to, if any. ([#274](https://github.com/bonny/WordPress-Simple-History/issues/274))
 - Added: Add class static variables $dbtable and $dbtable_contexts that contain full db name (existing class constants DBTABLE and DBTABLE_CONTEXTS needed to be prefixed manually).
 - Added: Plugin installs now save required version of PHP and WordPress.